 When you wind up at a fast food place in the middle of a diet, your first instinct may be to order a salad.
 But take a step back before you make your selection and consider this — some high-calorie salads can do more damage than a burger.
 If you avoid options with crispy chicken and fattening dressing, your best bet at Wendy’s is a Power Mediterranean Chicken Salad.
 Although it’s got 1,200 milligrams of sodium, it’s only 480 calories with 43 grams of protein.
 You should feel even better about going for the Southwest Grilled Chicken Salad since it has 350 calories and 37 grams of protein.

 And speaking of grilled chicken, a grilled chicken sandwich from either place is always a great choice.
 At both McDonald’s and Wendy’s, you’re looking at under 400 calories and less than 45 grams of carbs.
-Even though the buns aren’t making it on the list of 10 Healthy Carbs That Won’t Derail Your Six-Pack, you can count on getting over 35 grams of protein in each sandwich.
+Even though the buns aren’t making it on the list of healthy carbs, you can count on getting over 35 grams of protein in each sandwich.

 But if you’re starting your day with Ronald and Wendy, you’re probably not craving chicken — in sandwich or salad form.
 Luckily, McDonald’s has your back with an extensive breakfast menu.
 Wendy’s, on the other hand, has limited options.
 There are only two egg sandwiches on its menu, the healthiest one having 360 calories and 19 grams of fat.
 While this is better than some of the not-so-good Mickey D’s options, it isn’t as good as the classic Egg McMuffin or the Egg White Delight McMuffin, which has only 260 calories and 8 grams of fat.
 Now that’s what we consider a guilt-free morning!